 Origin of Zollinger-Ellison syndrome

-Named after Robert Milton Zollinger (born 1903) and Edwin Homer Ellison (1918–70), U.S. surgeons, who described it in 1955
+Named after Robert Milton Zollinger (1903–92) and Edwin Homer Ellison (1918–70), U.S. surgeons, who described it in 1955

 Dictionary.com Unabridged Based on the Random House Unabridged Dictionary, © Random House, Inc. 2020

 A gastrointestinal disease characterized by chronic peptic ulcers, gastric hypersecretion, and gastrinomas of the pancreatic islets of Langerhans.

 The American Heritage® Stedman's Medical Dictionary Copyright © 2002, 2001, 1995 by Houghton Mifflin Company.
 Published by Houghton Mifflin Company.